MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/landing-zone-governance.md

 ## Governance considerations

-Changes to business processes or technology platforms introduces risk to the business.
-Slight changes in the corporate narrative or corporate polices can affect continued adoption of the cloud platform.
+Changes to business processes or technology platforms introduce risk to the business.
+Slight changes in the corporate narrative or corporate policies can affect continued adoption of the cloud platform.

 The guidance in the following examples can help to develop your corporate policies.